codermarcel/SimpleController/README.md

 ## HTTP methods

-The method names should begin with the HTTP verb they respond to followed by the title case version of the URI. </br>
+The method names should begin with the HTTP verb they respond to followed by the route name. </br>
 The following methods are available :

 - get